Goal 4: Quality Education

 By 2030, substantially increase the supply of qualified teachers, including through international cooperation for teacher training in developing countries, especially least developed countries and small island developing States

 |4.c.1||Proportion of teachers with the minimum required qualifications, by education level|

-The latest data shows that the share of teacher with the minimum qualifications are between 13 and 21 percentage point lower in least developed countries than the world average.
-Regional data shows that Sub-Saharan Africa the lowest percentages of trained teachers of all regions (for which data is available).
+The latest data shows that the share of teachers with the minimum qualifications is between 13 and 21 percentage point lower in least developed countries than the world average.
+Regional data shows that Sub-Saharan Africa has the lowest percentages of trained teachers of all regions (for which data is available).